nbordin/rabbit_binder/README.md

 python3 -m rabbit_binder
 ```

-Each function defined in the `rabbit_binder.yml` will consume RabbitMQ queue on a different process.
+Each function defined in the `rabbit_binder.yml` will consume a RabbitMQ queue on a different process.
 If one of the queue crashes, all the process will be terminated.

 # Installation